 Having difficult climbing back on your 6-8″ thick inflatable or Hard SUP?

-We’ve seen this as a problem a lot, especially for those who have little upper body strength or are under 5′-5″, especially on boards 32″ or wider.
+I’ve seen this as a problem a lot, especially for those who have little upper body strength or are under 5′-5″, especially on boards 32″ or wider.
 Thick race boards are also an issue.

 Last summer, I saw a paddler swimming their board back to shore.
 In another situation, a paddler in the water holding onto their board was being towed back to the shore by a kayak.